Code-Institute-Submissions/hardingrichard-pp5-diabetes-prediction_JanResub/README.md

     * *I predict that Age will have an affect on the correlation of diabetes*
     * *Biomarkers such as blood pressure and skin thickness will likely hold a low level of correlation for whether or not a patient has diabetes.*

+##### Page 4: Machine Learning Model
+* This page will display the Machine Learning Model for the Data Practitioner
+* This page will cover business requirement 2 for building a machine learning model
+* This page will also cover business requirement 3 for the accuracy of the machine learning model
+* The feature set used to fit the model and feature importance will be displayed
+* The performance of the machine learning model will be displayed by showing the accuracy score for both the train and test datasets
+* Confirmation of whether the data meets the business requirement of having a 75% or above accuracy

+##### Page 5: Diabetes Outcome Prediction
+* This page is intended to cover the business requirement 4 for having an interactive dashboard where the user can input data to form a prediction for the outcome of diabetes
+* This page will contain numerous interactive input widgets such as number input widgets for data entry
+* An interactive button widget for the user to press to input the diabetes dataset to the machine learning pipeline for predicting the outcome of diabetes
+* The page will display a generated message as a result of pressing the button widget informing the user of the predicted outcome of Diabetic or Non-Diabetic

 ## Bug Fixes